 Beginning in late 2019, the outbreak of a novel strain of coronavirus (COVID-19) has evolved into a global pandemic.
-As a result, we are experiencing disruptions and increased risk in our operations and those of third parties upon whom we rely, which may materially and adversely affect our business.
-These include disruptions and risks related to the conduct of our clinical trials and commercialization efforts, as policies at various clinical sites and federal, state, local and foreign laws, rules and regulations continue to evolve, including quarantines, travel restrictions, and direction of healthcare resources toward pandemic response efforts.
-We currently expect the COVID-19 pandemic to delay the timing of patient enrollment and treatment in our ongoing clinical studies by at least three months, which may vary by clinical study and by program.
+As a result, we continue to experience disruptions and increased risk in our operations and those of third parties upon whom we rely, which may materially and adversely affect our business.
+These include disruptions and risks related to the conduct of our clinical trials, manufacturing, and commercialization efforts, as policies at various clinical sites and federal, state, local and foreign laws, rules and regulations continue to evolve, including quarantines, travel restrictions, and direction of healthcare resources toward pandemic response efforts.
+The COVID-19 pandemic has impacted the timing of our ongoing clinical studies, with the result of slower patient enrollment and treatment in our clinical studies and delays in post-treatment follow up visits, the impact of which has varied by clinical study and by program.
+It has also affected our activities with and operations at our third party manufacturers.
 It is unknown how long these disruptions could continue.
 In addition, we expect the COVID-19 pandemic to impact our ability to achieve market access and reimbursement for ZYNTEGLO in Europe due to shifting priorities of the local authorities and healthcare system.
+As a result of the demands upon healthcare regulatory authorities, review, inspection, and other activities related to review of regulatory submissions in drug development may be impacted, and may result in delays for an unknown period of time.

 We continue to evaluate the impact of the COVID-19 global pandemic on patients, healthcare providers and our employees, as well as our operations and the operations of our business partners and healthcare communities.
-In response to the COVID-19 pandemic, since early March 2020 we have restricted on-site staff at our locations worldwide to only those personnel and contractors who are performing essential activities that must be completed on-site and we have limited the number of staff in any given research and development laboratory; our remaining personnel are adhering to a work-from-home policy.
+In response to the COVID-19 pandemic, we have implemented policies at our locations to mitigate the risk of exposure to COVID-19 by our personnel, including restrictions on the number of staff in any given research and development laboratory or manufacturing facility, a work-from-home policy applicable to the majority of our personnel, and a phased approach to bringing personnel back to our locations over time.
 Given the importance of supporting our patients, we are diligently working with our suppliers, healthcare providers and partners to provide patients with access to ZYNTEGLO, while taking into account regulatory, institutional, and government guidance, policies and protocols.
-Further, we are working with our clinical study sites to understand the duration and scope of the impact on enrollment and other activities for our ongoing clinical studies.
+Further, we are working with our clinical study sites to understand the duration and scope of the impact on enrollment, develop protocols to help mitigate the impact of the COVID-19 pandemic, and other activities for our ongoing clinical studies.